Digital Success for Nonprofits

 Thank you to Google for Nonprofits for generously providing guests passes for this course.
 Passes are available on a first-come basis during registration.

-As the digital director for Communities In Schools, Sarah believes in cultivating strong and highly-engaged communities around social issues and causes.
+As the Director of Digital Communications for The Climate Reality Project, Sarah believes in cultivating strong and highly-engaged communities around social issues and causes.
 She has an eye for enhancing the user experience through owned and shared media platforms, while increasing conversation around powerful and dynamic issues among key publics online.
-Sarah has nearly ten years of experience working in the nonprofit sector and has worked at other organizations such as Independent Sector, Points of Light and America's Promise Alliance.
+Sarah has nearly ten years of experience working in the nonprofit sector and has worked at other organizations such as Independent Sector, Points of Light, America's Promise Alliance and most recently Communities In Schools.
 Sarah also managed other digital projects such as day-of social media for the Women's March in 2017, social media for the United State of Women summit in 2018, online engagement for Justice Roundtable's Vote for Justice event, and Eighteenx18's We Vote Next Summit.
 Sarah also worked on local campaigns in Washington, DC, serving as a digital strategist for DC Councilman Robert White in 2014 and 2016.
-In her free time, Sarah manages a personal blog called The City Girl Hustle, designed to encourage women of color to take their mental health and self-care more seriously.

 Pre-Work (Readings & Quiz)